Teacher Training

 In-Person Immersion (Auckland, NZ) July 17–19, 2026

-This is for Yoga teachers who want to feel confident adapting poses, using inclusive, encouraging language, and creating a genuine sense of belonging in their classes.
+This is for Yoga teachers (or aspiring teachers) who want to feel confident adapting poses, using inclusive, encouraging language, and creating a genuine sense of belonging in their classes.

 To really cater for those that have felt unsure or out of place or even too scared to try a Yoga class.